sk-sahu/sk-sahu.github.io/about.md

 permalink: /about/
 ---

+### About:
 Hi!
-I am a graduate student in Bioinformatics from [BICPU], [Pondicherry University], With research interests in Computational Genomics.
-That include study with High-throughput data analysis and pipeline design.
-For now, I mostly use Perl and R as the primary language to deal with the data.
-Undoubtedly this is very exciting time for the field of Computational Biology, that we are living in.

-Currently doing as a Junior Research Fellow (JRF) at [IISER, Mohali].
+I am Sangram Keshari Sahu, Junior Research Fellow (JRF) at [IISER, Mohali].
+I completed my M.Sc. in Bioinformatics from [BICPU], [Pondicherry University].

+### Projects:

 Projects details will updated here soon.
 Find it in the project tab.

+### Subjects of Interest:

+- Computational Genomics
+- Systems Biology
+- Graph Theory
+- Data visulaization.

+> 2017: Undoubtedly this is a very exciting time for the field of Computational Biology, That we are living.

 ### More Information

-#### Photography adventure
+##### Photography adventure
 I also like to do Photography apart from curriculum.
 Mostly I click on mobile (much handy than a DSLR, though I have one) and those pictures goes into my [Instagram] (Of course).
 Few of the high quality pictures (as they say) shots from DSLR you can find at my [500px.com] profile, They really store great details including metadata of pictures.
 I also host a photography blog namely - [ClickHub Photos] dedicated to behind the pictures and travel stories.
 Follwing all this up I run a [Youtube channel] too, for small clips and timelapse.

 ### Contact me